kdurai/LeetCode/README.md

 # LeetCode

-This repository has top solutions for many of leetcode problems.
+This repository has top solutions for many leetcode problems.